sandbornm/HardenDocker/README.md

 ![](https://github.com/sandbornm/HardenDocker/blob/master/assets/overview.png)

-## How are Docker containers compromised?
+## How are Docker images compromised?

 As with many software systems, humans tend to expose unnecessary information or include extraneous items in our systems that can ultimately lead to the demise of a system.
 Docker images are no different!
 Here is a totally not comprehensive list outlining a few ways Docker images are compromised: